The best places to live in Zurich

 Pfannenstiel and Albis regions

 The other lake in the canton of Zurich is called Greifensee.
 It's a nature reserve and residents will see many cyclists, rollerbladers and joggers in the area.
-There are many villages around the lake with minimalistic infrastructure, with some larger towns like Uster and Volketswil.
-Numerous expats live here, and send their children to a nearby international or local school.
+There are many villages around the lake with minimalistic infrastructure, with some larger towns such as Uster and Volketswil.
+Numerous expats live here, and send their children to a nearby local or international school.
 Prices are more moderate and residents usually get more for their money in this area.

 Other areas of Zurich

 Unless expats speak German, living in other areas in the canton of Zurich can be more challenging.
-Areas like the Zürcher Oberland and the Weinland are beautiful, but there aren't many expats aside from those who want to integrate fully and don't live a typical expat life.
+Areas such as the Zürcher Oberland and the Weinland are beautiful, but there aren't many expats aside from those who want to integrate fully and don't live a typical expat life.

 At the end of the day, living in Zurich is great.
-Finding the right area will be determined by an individual's budget and how willing they are to give up on the English-speaking conveniences.
+Finding the right area will be determined by an individual's budget and if they are willing to give up on English-speaking conveniences.
 If expats can live beyond their comfort zone, they will most likely be rewarded with a lovely home and many local friends.